alphagov/notifications-antivirus/README.md

 # notifications-antivirus

-GOV.UK Notify Antivirus service.
-Read and write scan jobs via a scan queue.
-Retrieves the supplied filename from the scan S3 bucket and uses ClamAV to scan the file.
-Sends the scan status back via a queue to update the notification status.
+Reads jobs from a queue, using the supplied filename to fetch files from an S3 bucket, and ClamAV to scan them.
+Sends the scan status back by creating a new job to update the notification status.

-## First-time setup
+## Setting up

+### Docker container

 This app uses dependencies that are difficult to install locally.
 In order to make local development easy, we run app commands through a Docker container.
 Run the following to set this up: